 From 2014 to 2016, I was a Regulatory Economist at the U.S. Food and Drug Administration (FDA).
 During my tenure at FDA, I worked with regulatory counsel to help shape more evidence-based rulemaking and conducted regulatory impact analyses of regulations that governed food safety, drug safety and effectiveness, and tobacco product manufacturing practices.

 From 2012 to 2014, I was a Max Weber (Postdoctoral) Fellow in the Department of Economics at the European University Institute (EUI).
 While at the EUI, my research mainly focused on health policy evaluation.
 I also taught a Ph.D. course on health economics at the EUI in 2013 and 2014.
 I received a Teaching Certificate from the EUI's Max Weber Program in 2014.

-Between June and November 2014, I was also a Postdoctoral Researcher at the Athens University of Economics and Business, where I worked with a team of senior international economists to conduct a study of how Greece's adoption of the Euro in 2001 affected Greek firm-level exports.
+Between June and November 2014, I was also a Postdoctoral Researcher in the Department of International and European Economic Studies at the Athens University of Economics and Business, where I worked with a team of international economists to conduct a study of how Greece's adoption of the Euro in 2001 affected Greek firm-level exports.

 I obtained my Ph.D. in Economics from The Ohio State University (OSU) in 2012.
 In my main dissertation chapter, I studied whether intra-household resource allocation decisions respond to a child's health at birth—a proxy for a child’s unobserved endowment—and whether the response is heterogeneous with respect to a mother's education or income level.
 During my graduate studies at OSU, I worked as a teaching assistant and as an independent instructor for a variety of undergraduate courses.
 I was awarded a departmental citation for excellence in teaching in 2010.